Rainhill: Rainhill Stoops

-Warrington Road was a prominent road as a route between the larger settlements of Liverpool, Prescot and Warrington with Rainhill on route.
+Warrington Road was a prominent road as a route between the larger settlements of Liverpool, Prescot and Warrington with Rainhill on the route.
 The stoops (a historic marker, waypost or similar guide) existed along the road at key positions.

-With the establishment in 1753 of the Liverpool to Prescot turnpike, and its subsequent extension to Rainhill and then on to Warrington, a system of toll bars were installed with one such barrier at the stoops.
+With the establishment in 1753 of the Liverpool to Prescot turnpike, and its subsequent extension to Rainhill and then on to Warrington, a system of toll bars was installed with one such barrier at the stoops.

 Landmarks

-Rainhill has several churches including: St Ann's, St Bartholomew's and St James' – which are Church of England, Roman Catholic and Methodist, respectively.
+Rainhill has several churches including St Ann's, St Bartholomew's and St James' – which are Church of England, Roman Catholic and Methodist, respectively.
 There is also an evangelical church.
-St Ann's well, a medieval stone lined structure is on the border with Sutton.
+St Ann's well, a medieval stone-lined structure is on the border with Sutton.

 A feature of the village is the George Stephenson Skew Bridge, a skew arch bridge of sandstone construction that carries the main road over the railway.
 It takes its name from the unusual diagonal angle at which the railway passes under the bridge.
 It is the world's first bridge to cross over a railway at an angle.
 The bridge was later widened to accommodate increases in road traffic.
 The milestone on the bridge that informs travellers of the distances to Warrington, Prescot and Liverpool was moved to the opposite side at the time of the expansion.
 Therefore, the distance markers pointed to the wrong destinations.
 This quirk was corrected in 2005 when the milestone was returned to the correct side of the bridge.